DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

 The first plugin will be a variant of the classic "Hello World" programming example.

-To start the development a project directory for our new developement has to be created: ``C:\OXYGEN-PLUGINS\Hello_World``
+To start the development a project directory for our new development has to be created: ``C:\OXYGEN-PLUGINS\Hello_World``

 Our plugin directory has to be populated with at least two files: